Cleveland Fire: Progression

 On Thursday, October 1, though the fire continued moving northeast towards Union Valley Reservoir, humidity levels rose and temperatures dropped.
-Rain fell on every part of the fire, and the fire lookout on Big Hill in the center of the burn area measured 0.2 in of rain.
-This aided the more than 3,000 firefighters, who had by this point achieved 20 percent containment.
+Rain fell on every part of the fire; the fire lookout on Big Hill in the center of the burned area recorded 0.2 in.
+This aided the more than 3,000 firefighters who had by this point achieved 20 percent containment of the fire.
 The Tahoe Daily Tribune wrote that, if not for the light precipitation, "forest officials believe the blaze could have spread to the edge of Desolation Wilderness, burning 50000 acres".
 The fire had closed to within several miles of the wilderness area's boundary.

 Twenty-seven aircraft were also engaged on the fire, including 20–25 helicopters operating out of Placerville Airport.
 At 12:30 p.m.
 Thursday, one of the aircraft—Air Tanker 61—crashed near Union Valley Reservoir, killing both pilots.
 The aircraft was a four-engine DC-7, operated by TB&M Inc. and used for dropping fire retardant.
 The crash flung debris 600 ft away and started its own small fire, which was contained by nightfall.
 One of the pilots had reported engine trouble shortly before the crash.
-The widow of one of the pilots sued the owners of the aircraft for wrongful death a year later.
+The widow of one of the pilots sued the aircraft's owners for wrongful death.

 The rain and the completion of 3 mi of fire line meant that by 6:00 a.m. on Friday, October 2, the Cleveland Fire was 50 percent contained.
-It had burned 24500 acres acres and was being fought by 5,200 firefighters, split between a camp at Union Valley Reservoir and one at the El Dorado County Fairgrounds in Placerville.
+It had burned 24500 acres acres and was being fought by 5,200 firefighters, split between one camp at Union Valley Reservoir and one at the El Dorado County Fairgrounds in Placerville.
 By that evening the fire was 85 percent contained.
 On Saturday, October 3, the fire was 90 percent contained.

 Officials declared the fire fully contained on the morning of Sunday, October 4, and fully controlled on October 14, 1992.
 (Note: 'Containment' and 'control' of a wildfire are technical terms used by fire officials.
 A wildfire is contained when it is completely encircled by control lines (including fire breaks, burned-out areas, and natural features).
 A wildfire is controlled when it is contained and has been extinguished such that it no longer threatens to spread any further.)
 The fire suppression effort cost $16 million.
 The fire burned a total area of 24580 acres, including 12100 acres of private land largely owned by the Michigan-California Lumber Company.
 The burned area spanned roughly 4 mi, between Highway 50 and Union Valley Reservoir.
 A Forest Service burned area rehabilitation specialist said that because of the six years of drought, more than 80 percent of the fire area burned at a high intensity, killing all mature trees.